Saged Pear Butter

 Must Try Recipes

-3) i had to get jammin’ with my can jam at the very beginning of april in nyc without even a thought of getting up to the berkshires to experience the glorious springtime weather & check out the bounty.
+2) I had to get jammin’ with my can jam at the very beginning of April in NYC without even a thought of getting up to the Berkshires to experience the glorious springtime weather & check out the bounty.

-some of you may remember my first attempt at butter, though good it was a tad too sweet. i want a fruit butter that tastes like the fruit it is with just enough sweetness to be this side of (apple)sauce, and since i have plenty of experience enhancing jams with herbs i wanted to see how they work with butters.
+Some of you may remember my first attempt at butter; though good, it was a tad too sweet.
+I want a fruit butter that tastes like the fruit it is with just enough sweetness to be on the side of applesauce, and since I have plenty of experience enhancing jams with herbs, I wanted to see how they work with butters.

 juice of one lemon